GMAP/visperf/README.md

 ## Live Demo

 We have a live demo running at [https://gmap.pucrs.br/visperf](https://gmap.pucrs.br/visperf).
+Just access the website and click on the "LOAD DEMO" button.

 ## How to use?